Promoting a Biblical and simple understanding of Yahshua's Royal Priesthood

 All photos on this site have either been taken by Rebekah Garvin and are copyrighted by her, thus not available for re-use or they are public domain from Pixby.com

-He wants us to study certain things at certain times of the year and his Feasts guide us into those topics.
-If we follow the parsha that the religious leaders (rabbis) invented then we miss out on the opportunity to think about, study about, pray about and talk about during the cycle of "study" Yahweh created.
+Yahovah wants us to study certain things at certain times of the year and his Feasts guide us into those topics.
+If we follow the parsha that the religious leaders (rabbis) invented then we miss out on the opportunity to think about, talk about, study about and pray about the cycle of "study" Yahweh created.

 Also, when we just read the first 5 books of the Scriptures we ignore the entire rest of the Scripture.
 As priests of Yahshua we should be studying his words as well -- he was speaking his Father's words!
-All you need to know, every topic you need to study is found in the Feasts.
+All you need to know, every topic you need to study is found in the Feasts and in the life of Yahshua who is and will fulfill them.

 It's simple, people!
 Religious nonsense makes it so complicated!
-(And by the way, we would all be studying the same thing at the same time if we followed Yahweh's Feast Calendar as our weekly lesson plan!)
+And by the way, to all those who say we must be studying the same thing every week....we would all be studying the same thing at the same time if we followed Yahweh's Feast Calendar as our weekly lesson plan!

 Because the command to wear the tzitzit came as Yahweh's reaction to Israel not remembering to obey him after their breach of the first Contract (Old Covenant) at the base of Mt.
 Sinai (Num.
 15:37-41).
 This problem was fixed with the gift of the Ruach ha'Kodesh living in our hearts with the superior Contract (the New Covenant).